Broadcast Television / Film Video-Audio Quality Control FAQ

 Q: What types of Television shows, or movies need a Quality Control Report

+Film/Movie Quality Control FAQ.
 Movie QC Report Page

-Film makers who get a distribution deal with a sales agent or distributor will also be required to have a full video and audio Quality Control Report done before they accept a submission.
+Film makers who get a distribution deal with a sales agent or film distributor will also be required to have a full video and audio Quality Control Report done before they accept a submission.

 Q: What are the types of media that I can deliver to you to do a QC Report on my show?